Skip to main content

 3. In Properties, enter the webhook's properties.

-• In Webhook title, enter My webhook test.
+• In Name, enter My webhook test.

 • In Applications, select the Applications where you want the webhook to be available.